smithy-lang/smithy/docs/source/1.0/spec/core/model.rst

 SHOULD represent sets as a custom set data structure that can interpret value hash codes and equality, or alternatively, store the values of a set data structure in a list and rely on validation to ensure uniqueness.

+.. rubric:: Set member ordering

+Sets MUST be insertion ordered.
+Not all programming languages that support sets support ordered sets, requiring them may be overly burdensome for users, or conflict with language idioms.
+Such languages SHOULD store the values of sets in a list and rely on validation to ensure uniqueness.

 .. _map: